paperclip-ui/legacy-paperclip/README.md

 ### Why did you build this?

 I usually split my UI development into two stages: first the HTML & CSS, then wire that up with code.
 The result of this is a separation between purely visual components & components with logic.
-Since the visual components don't have any logic in them, I felt that there could be a better & more focused approach to building them that's faster, safer, more precise, and more maintainable.
+Since the visual components don't have any logic in them, I felt that there could be a better & more focused approach to building them.

 I also feel like the direction that front-end development needs to head is closer to a designer-like experience.
 However, I don't think that a _purely_ visual editor cuts it because of the precision needed for creating UIs (that and I don't think that code is really a problem, incidental complexity is).
 So, I built something in-between code & design that I think gets the job done nicely 👌.